ENCCS/gpu-programming/content/1-gpu-history.rst

 Graphics processing units
 -------------------------

-Graphics processing units (GPU) have been the most common accelerators during the last few years, the term GPU sometimes is used interchangeably with the term accelerator.
+Graphics processing units (GPU) have been the most common accelerators during the last few years, the term GPU sometimes is used interchangeably with the term *accelerator*.
 GPUs were initially developed for highly-parallel task of graphic processing.
 But over the years, they were used more and more in HPC.